jasbirsingh-c/portfolio/replit.md

 ## Overview

 This is a modern full-stack developer portfolio application built with React and Express.
-The application showcases a professional portfolio website for "John Developer" featuring sections for about, skills, projects, and contact information.
+The application showcases a professional portfolio website for "Jasbirsingh Chauhan" featuring sections for about, skills, projects, and contact information.
 It follows a monorepo structure with a React frontend and Express backend, designed to be scalable and maintainable.

 ## System Architecture